lukekarrys/lukelov.es/src/posts/coffeeneuring-2020-ride-4-xanadu-la-bohemia-donuts.md

 ![A maple pecan donut in a box with one large bite taken out of it](../images/coffeeneuring/2020/ride-4/maple-donut.jpg)

-I took the donuts to LA BOHEMIA where I got the Mocha which was the best mocha I've ever had.
-The barista explained that they were really proud of that recipe and it made me excited to get down there more often.
+I took the donuts to LA BOHEMIA where I got the Mocha.
+They do great drink photos on Instagram which is what enticed me to get the mocha.
+It tasted even better!
+Probably the best Mocha I've ever had.
+It's going to be tough to try anything else on their menu.
+It was that good.
 I also dipped the cinnamon sugar donut in the last few sips of Mocha and it was a taste I won't soon forget.

 ![A mocha in a paper cup with an orage LA BOHEMIA sticker on it sitting on a table.
 In the background is a mask, hip pack, and paper bag.](../images/coffeeneuring/2020/ride-4/mocha.jpg)

+I did end up with an extra donut that I couldn't eat, but it sat perfectly on my shifter cables for the the ride home where my wife was more than happy to take it off my hands.

 ## One Good Thing